jzorga/hello-world/README.md

 # hello-world
 Start project to learn GitHub

-Different stupid things may be added to this project
+Different stupid things may be added to this project.